35. Forever Food: Provision in Purpose

 “Already the one who reaps is receiving wages and gathering fruit for eternal life, so that sower and reaper may rejoice together” (John 4:36).

 When the harvest is reaped, the harvester receives both a “wage” and the “fruit” of their labour.
-This is where Jesus is going to get His spiritual food and refreshment from, from the proceeds of reaping.
+This is where Jesus is going to get His spiritual food and refreshment, from the proceeds of reaping.
 The Life of God is in the will of God, the provision is in the purpose.
+We can easily imagine the life-giving joy that Jesus experienced when so many Samaritans believed in Him.
+The fruit of His labours would have satisfied in a way that washed over any weariness He might have experienced in doing them.

 Jesus finishes His lesson to the disciples by explaining to them that the work of God is a team effort.